Inbound Growth for Roofing Companies

 It means: Buyers are in control.

-If a company is to survive, it must shift its thinking in a fundamental way.
+If you want your roofing company to thrive in today's market, you must shift your thinking in a fundamental way.

-They must align their mission, strategies, action plans, and tools with how buyers think, research, and purchase.
+This starts with aligning your mission, strategies, action plans, and tools with how buyers think, research, and purchase when they're in need of your roofing services.

 Takeaway:

-An in-house content manager facilitates and enables sales to be educators.
+An in-house content manager facilitates and enables salespeople to be educators.
 They own the content strategy and can create authentic, true-to-brand content that answers your customers' questions.

 Use Your Subject Matter Experts for High Impact Content